USC vs. Arizona College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- USC's games this season have gone over 56.5 points four of seven times.
+- USC and its opponents have gone over the current 55.5-point total in four of seven games this season.

-- Arizona has combined with its opponents to score more than 56.5 points in one game this season.
+- Arizona's games have gone over 55.5 points in just one opportunity this season.

-- The two teams combine to average 44.2 points per game, 12.3 less than the total in this contest.
+- Saturday's total is 11.3 points higher than the combined 44.2 PPG average of the two teams.

-- The 58.3 points per game these two squads have allowed their opponents to score this season are 1.8 more than the 56.5 over/under in this contest.
+- The 58.3 points per game these two squads have allowed to opponents this season are 2.8 more than the 55.5 over/under in this contest.

 USC Stats and Trends